 Should the bankers have crashed their retirees’ investments by not diversifying the government-coerced risk of the subprime loans?
 ACORN, Fannie Mae, Freddie Mac, FHA, HUD, the CRA, and all of the other major contributors to the mess seem like a distant memory, but the economic rot they left still wreaks from the pile of debt we carry on our backs.

-During the height of the OWS lunacy, I met a young adult in New York with a graduate degree, a narcotics addiction, a job as a highly paid banker, a Democrat party carrying card, and a Guy Fawkes mask.
+During the height of the OWS lunacy, I met a young adult in New York with a graduate degree, a narcotics addiction, a job as a highly paid banker, a Democrat party carrying-card, and a Guy Fawkes mask.
 When he attended OWS events, I asked him why he was protesting himself.
 He didn’t think my joke was funny.
 I still do.
-He assured me that the yield curve was the only thing that mattered, and if we wait long enough, the TEA Party might become right – nevermind the misallocation of resources and evisceration of innovation and production.
+He assured me that the yield curve was the only thing that mattered, and if we wait long enough, the TEA Party might become right – nevermind the continuing misallocation of resources and evisceration of innovation and production.

 His Democrat-voting professors apparently were unable to teach concepts like financial repression, destructionism, and the array of macroeconomic indicators I published in Economic Sovereignty.
 Good functionaries of a machine don’t think for themselves – they follow canned formulae, if not authorized by the machine, then by their peers, in a gigantic solidarity circle of groupthink.
-After all, a consensus of unjustified but well-credentialed experts makes knowledge in the institutionalist society.
+After all, a consensus of unjustified but well-credentialed experts defines knowledge in the institutionalist society.

 But immoral fools with graduate degrees were not the only OWS darlings.
 Some mighty intellectual power was present as well.
 Noam Chomsky’s obtuse denials could not hide his anarchosocialist ideology.
 This global mob of deconstruction already had its anarchosocialist epic poem in the movie V for Vendetta, which gave OWS and the Anonymous hacktivists their Guy Fawkes masks.